What to Do in Paris on Rainy Days ? Our 20 Favorite Activities

 For the rest of the year, you can head to the Patinoire Pailleron (website in French) in the 16th arrondissement.

-Take Part In a Workshop
+Take Part in a Workshop

 Cuisine